 While vacationing in Cabo, you receive a notification on your phone letting you know you have bills to approve.
 You pull the app up on your phone and see the bills queued up for payment.
 Each bill has associated PDF’s, amounts, and vendor information.
 You review, click the approve button if you agree, or you make a note for your accountant to investigate something that doesn’t look right to you.
 Then, approved bills will be initiated for payment.
 This is done by either ACH transfer or the app pulls funds from your bank and prepares and sends a check to your vendor.
 You literally only had to approve the payment.
 And NOTHING could be paid without your approval, so you never lost control of the process.
 Only now you can do it from anywhere with only moments of your time.

 Imagine having a perfect history of all bills you paid, along with the digital PDF’s of original documentation.
 And you’ll have the ability to see whether your vendor has received payments.
 What if this all happened with almost no effort on your part?
 Oh, and your accounting software is automatically updated with all activity.
 Now ONE person, either an internal bookkeeper or an outsourced solution (like us) can manage all the hassle for you without you sacrificing ANY controls.
 Your ABC’s of segregation of duties will be covered:

 - You will be doing the authorizing

 - The bookkeeping will automatically be updated (your bookkeeper can oversee the accuracy)

 - And you don’t need to worry about anyone having custody of blank checks

 I wish that LedgerGurus was the magic pill solution for bill payment.
 While we can certainly be part of the solution, the beauty lies in business bill payment software tools.
-Our favorite tools accomplish what we have mentioned are Bill.com, Plooto, or Veem.
-We will review and compare these tools in blogs to come.
+Our favorite tools accomplish what we have mentioned are Bill.com (watch our full review of Bill.com), Plooto, or Veem.